American Muslims on Trump's iftar: Thanks, but no thanks

 "All the world continues to benefit from this faith and its achievements," Bush said that November.
 "Ramadan and the upcoming holiday season are a good time for people of different faiths to learn more about each other.
 And the more we learn, the more we find that many commitments are broadly shared."

-Even Obama, who was seen as an ally by many American Muslims, faced boycotts and fierce debates about the morality of participating in an White House iftar.
+Even Obama, who was seen as an ally by many American Muslims, sparked fierce debates about the morality of participating in an White House iftar.

 Some Muslims were upset by his drone program that targeted suspected terrorists, others that he failed to keep his promise to close the prison at Guantanamo Bay.
-In 2014, Obama faced criticism for inviting Israel's ambassador and defending Israel's use of force to protect its people from Hamas rockets.
+In 2014, Obama was criticized for inviting Israel's ambassador and defending its use of force to protect its people from Hamas rockets.

 "There was a healthy amount of debate every year over this when Obama was president," said Dilshad Ali, a managing editor at Patheos.com, a religion website.
 "And he was a pretty decent president."

-Trump, Ali said, is another story.
+Trump, Ali said, is another matter.

 "I don't know anyone who would go to this iftar.
 It's quite clear that Muslims are not a community that Trump is looking out for."